soulspace-org/domain-driven-design-model/docs/ddd/c-continuous-integration.md

 #Continuous Integration (Concept)
 ## Description
+A process of merging all code and other implementation artifacts frequently, with automated tests to flag fragmentation quickly.
 ## Documentation
 Once a bounded context has been defined, we must keep it sound.
 When a number of people are working in the same bounded context, there is a strong tendency